dykuang/dykuang.github.io/_posts/Classifying leaves.md

 <img src = '/images/swedish_leaf.png' height="960" width="960">

 In this way, leaves are converted into time series and techniques for time serires can be applied.
 Some easy extension from this may include
-`power spectra` and `auto correlation function (acf)` can be extrated as signatures of the CCDC and fead into the classifier.
+`power spectra` and `auto correlation function (acf)` can be extrated as signatures of the CCDC and be fed into the classifier.
 Fancier techinque like dynamic time warping (DTW) may also be applied.
 This [website](http://timeseriesclassification.com/) contains many algorithms for time series.

 ### Main Classifier